 - Estimated hours.
 Clarifying the estimated amount of time a task might take can help your team members prioritize and organize their work.
 And, with a numerical field like estimated hours, you can also use Workload to track your team’s capacity and prevent burnout.

-Create, organize, and manage your all of your projects with Asana
+Create, organize, and manage all of your projects with Asana

 You’ve created and organized your project… all that’s left now is to manage it.
 With Asana on your side, there’s nothing your team can’t do.
-For more Asana tips, check out our Best Practices—or log in to Asana to try them out today.
+For more Asana tips, check out our Asana Academy—or log in to Asana to try them out today.